Davit-G/dragdropwrapper/README.md

 - Since I use it for my own projects don't expect all systems to behave correctly.
 - If you'd like to use it too feel free but this code could be prone to issues and bugs, I tried my best 🤷

+I plan to add a bit of basic error handling.

 ## OS Support

 dragdropwrapper should be able to support: